 16. PERSONAL INFORMATION

-Personal information created, received, collected and otherwise obtained by a Party pursuant to his Agreement must be:
+Personal information created, received, collected and otherwise obtained by a Party pursuant to this Agreement must be:

 Only used for the purposes of meeting the Party’s obligations under this Agreement; and

 Handled in accordance with the Information Privacy Principles as if the Party were an agency as defined under the Privacy Act.